 She cared for a married couple who were together for 72 years until the husband recently passed.
 Lemlem still cares for the wife and their relationship is intimately special.
 She can tell when her client is thinking about her late husband.
 Lemlem shares, “She’ll put her face in her hands and shake her head.
 ‘It’s okay to talk about it,’ I say.
 ‘It’s okay to cry.”’

 Outside of caregiving, Lemlem enjoys spending time with the people closest to her: her family, her boyfriend, and her best friend who’s like a sister to her.
-She enjoys long drives around the city and the Puget Sound, taking in the breathtaking scenery.
+She enjoys long drives around the city and the Western Washington, taking in the breathtaking scenery.
 “It’s a really beautiful city, Seattle.
 Especially when the trees and flowers come out.”

 Lemlem’s connection with her clients, her reliability, compassion, and dedication to caregiving is invaluable to us and the clients she serves.
 We are so appreciative of her long-time dedication to us and we hope she will continue to be part of our family for many more years to come!